davidmfinol/davidmfinol.github.io/gameci-6_windows.md

 Universal Windows Platform (UWP) apps are funny.
 I don't mean "haha"-funny; I mean "huh?"-funny.
-Apps using UWP are MUCH less popular than .exe's, and as such, there's seems to be a dearth of documentation for how to even create and/or work with UWP.
+Apps using UWP are MUCH less popular than .exe's, and as such, there seems to be a dearth of documentation for how to even create and/or work with UWP.
 At one point, it seemed like UWP could have been the future for Windows, as UWP used to be a requirement for getting onto the Windows Store.

 That requirement is what motivated me to get my app to build with UWP, but that requirement is no longer true.